openremote/documentation/docs/architecture/manager-endpoints-and-file-paths.md

 ## File paths

-The following list shows the file paths used by our docker containers; these can be customised by changing environment variable values (where a file path is controlled by an environment variable) and/or by using volume mapping, this is how we provide customised instances of our system for specific projects.
-The default values shown below are the defaults as used by our docker containers.
+The following list shows the file paths used by our Docker containers; these can be customised by changing environment variable values (where a file path is controlled by an environment variable) and/or by using volume mapping, this is how we provide customised instances of our system for specific projects.
+The default values shown below are the defaults as used by our Docker containers.

 ### Manager